aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/index.md

   - referencing the `Plugin` implementation internally and
   - containing the setup instruction to install, update, and uninstall it to an existing DAO

-- a metadata URI pointing to a `JSON` file containing the
+- A metadata URI pointing to a `JSON` file containing the

   - aragonApp frontend information
   - ABI information needed for the setup ABI

-- a version tag consisting of a
+- A version tag consisting of a

   - release number
   - build number

+A detailed explanation of the [build and release versioning](../../../02-how-to-guides/01-plugin-development/03-publication/02-versioning.md) is found in the How-to sections in our developer portal.

 <div class="center-column">